abtion/guidelines/career/ladder.md

 ### Level 2 - Software Engineer

 #### Impactful
-- [ ] Capable of providing support for their area, including systems they are not familiar with.
+- [ ] Consistently closes tasks in their area of expertise collaborating with less experienced developers.

 #### Simple
 - [ ] Creates simple method / functions that most static code analysers would accept.